cloud-annotations/custom-training/README.md

     if 'model.ckpt' in member.name:
       tar.extract(member, path='checkpoint')
 ```
+> You can find this code in `download_checkpoint.py`.

 > **Note:** This script is downloading the `faster r-cnn resnet101` model, make sure you download the model type you are training.

 ### Injecting the pipeline with proper values
+The final thing we need to do is inject our pipline with the amount of labels we have and where to find the label map, TFRecord and model checkpoint.
 ```python
 pipeline = 'faster_rcnn_resnet101_coco.config'